PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 Each .meta-cnc.yaml file must contain the following top-level keys:

-* name: name of this configuration set
+* name: unique name of this Skillet
+* label: Human readable label that will be displayed in the Panhandler UI
-* description: Short description
+* description: Short description to give specific information about what this Skillet does
+* labels: YAML dict of optional Skillet configuration information.
+For example - collection labels
 * extends: name of another skillet that is a requirement for this one.
 PAN-OS and Panorama types will load extends prior to loading this one
 * variables: Described in detail below
 * snippets: a dict containing the following keys